lctrt/gull/README.md

 Gull is a *UDP sampler* designed to be controlled externally.
 It was created as a companion application to the livecoding environment [ORCA](https://hundredrabbits.itch.io/orca).

+## Roadmap
+I've been quite inspired by Orca and what is being done with it.
+To really enjoy it I need a configurable sampler, so there's a proof of concept of that in the form of a barebones live editable config.

+But what could come next: grid like config, between orca and [zoia](https://empresseffects.com/products/zoia) to create custom channels that can be triggered by UPD.
+Then more custom blocks for effects, lfo, sound generators.

+Special thanks to [Tone.js](https://tonejs.github.io), the scope of work would be quite different without it!

 ## Install & Run

 TODO / add details / package into electron app